 Black Friday & Cyber Monday have quickly become important dates in the diary for eCommerce businesses and consumers.
 In fact, last year consumers spent a record-breaking £2.52 billion on Black Friday online alone.

-Here at jsweb we understand the added stress of trying to create a successful sales campaign while running your business, so we have created a list of 8 ways to prepare your eCommerce website for Black Friday & Cyber Monday.
+Our web professionals at JSWeb understand the added stress of trying to create a successful sales campaign while running your business, so we have created a list of 8 ways to prepare your eCommerce website for Black Friday & Cyber Monday.

 1. Test your store can handle a traffic surge

 Once you have created your Black Friday/Cyber Monday deal you want to make sure your host can handle the increased amount of traffic hitting your site.
 Too many requests at once can potentially crash your site although it usually takes a very large amount of traffic to cause this to happen.

 You can test the server load capacity of your store with tools like LoadImpact.com or Blitz.io.